-For this reason, doctors sometimes describe someone with anemia as a low blood count.
-A person who has anemia is called anemic.
+For this reason, doctors sometimes describe someone with anemia as having a low blood count.
+A person who has anemia is called an anemic.

 The blood is composed of a liquid called plasma and another cellular part.
-One of the most important and numerous cell types are red blood cells.
+One of the most important and numerous cell types is red blood cells.

 The other types of cells are platelets and white blood cells.
 Only red blood cells are discussed in this article.
-The goal of red blood cells is to deliver oxygen from the lungs to various parts of the body.
+The goal of red blood cells is to deliver oxygen from the lungs to various body parts.

-Certain forms of anemia are hereditary and babies can be affected from the moment of birth.
+Specific forms of anemia are hereditary, and babies can be affected from the moment of birth.

 There are many types of anemia, different in their treatment and cause.
-Iron deficiency anemia, the most common type, is highly treatable with changes in diet and iron supplements.
+Iron deficiency anemia, the most common type, is highly treatable with diet and iron supplement changes.

 What is hypochromic anemia?

-Definition: Hypochromic anemia is a term used to describe a particular type of anemia that is characterized by paler red blood corpuscles.
+Definition: Hypochromic anemia is a term used to describe a particular type of anemia characterized by paler red blood corpuscles.

-Under normal conditions, the red blood cells are bright red and the color is attributed to the presence of hemoglobin in the blood.
-When the concentration of hemoglobin in the blood is reduced or the red blood cells are smaller, they can cause hypochromic anemia.
+Under normal conditions, the red blood cells are bright red, and the color is attributed to hemoglobin in the blood.
+When the hemoglobin concentration in the blood is reduced or the red blood cells are smaller, they can cause hypochromic anemia.